 It also has a personalization feature, search tools, and specialized tabs for news, resources, communities, and company-wide information.

 The HR dashboard is integrated with PeopleSoft, making it easier and faster for employees to perform HR-related tasks like raising requests for paid time off.
+Click to learn more about this case-study.

 Also Read: Attention-Grabbing Website Headers